-If practicable, an individual can contact SALDA anonymously (ie. without identifying themselves) or by using a pseudonym.
+If practical, an individual can contact SALDA anonymously (i.e. without identifying themselves) or by using a pseudonym.
 However, if an individual chooses not to identify themselves, SALDA may not be able to provide the requested information, or the assistance they might otherwise be able to provide.

-5.1.
-This policy is due to be reviewed every year from the date of approval, or as appropriate, to take account of new laws and technology, changes to the organisation’s operations and practices and to make sure it remains appropriate to the changing environment.
+- 5.1.
+This policy is due to be reviewed annually or as appropriate, to take account of new laws and technology, changes to the organisation’s operations and practices and to make sure it remains appropriate to the changing environment.

 Last updated: December 2020, v3.00